klientjs/open-stack/README.md

 2. Clone the latest known version of the template you used: The version number will be retrieved from the [package.json](./.github/package.json#L14) file.
 3. Clone the next version of the template you want to use.
 4. Update your package.json: The `scripts`, `devDependencies`, keys will attempt to be synchronized by comparing the state of your file with the previous and new versions.
-5. Update the files that need to be synchronized: The list of files will be retrieved from the [open-stack.json](./.github/open-stack.json#L3) file.
+5. Update the files that need to be synchronized (in manual mode, you can specify files you want to sync)
 6. Update the code syntax: Prettier and ESLint will be run.
 7. A complete report will be generated with any conflicts that may arise.
 8. A Pull Request will be opened containing the modifications and the report.